NickCulbertson/OB-Xd-GPL/README.md

 ![](OB-Xd-GPL-Screenshot.png)

+The default theme in Resources, and in the screenshot above, was created by gitterdude.

 # About

 OB-Xd is based on the [Oberheim OB-X](https://wikipedia.org/wiki/Oberheim_OB-X).
 It attempts to recreate its sound and behavior, but as the original was very limited in some important ways a number of things were added or altered to the original design.
 OB-Xd was designed to sound as good and as rich as the original.
 It implements micro random detuning which is a big part of that sound.